 (Noun: a public declaration of principles, intentions, purposes, etc.)

 Here at Virtual Works, we don’t work with assholes.
-There, I’ve said it.
+There, you’ve read it.
 The original essay for the book, “The No Asshole Rule” written by Robert I. Sutton, PhD., was published in Harvard Business Review in 2004.
 If HBR can publish that word, so can I. After all, it is my website.

 I’d like to be clear: we like working with humans who value collaboration as a means to obtain shared goals.
 They understand that we’re all human.
 We support our clients and their professional pursuits by expertly managing their day-to-day, all day, every day.
 To pull that off, it takes commitment by all parties to make the working relationship work.

-Our success comes from working with people who:
+Our success comes from working with humans who:

 - Trust us to complete tasks that are assigned with minimal supervision;